alexlemons/alexlemons/README.md

 ### Projects

-- [Kanjigen](https://alexlemons.github.io/kanjigen/) is a UI for the [Kanjidic](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project) dictionary project.
-It is reference for Kanji aimed at people learning the language.
+[Kanjigen](https://alexlemons.github.io/kanjigen/) is a UI for the [Kanjidic](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project) dictionary project.
+It can be used as a reference for students learning the language.

 ### Tech Stack